-Nearly every day in central Ohio people are charged with carrying a concealed weapon.
-Depending on the severity of the allegations, carrying a concealed weapons charge can range from a minor misdemeanor, punishable by up to a $150 fine to a fourth degree felony punishable by up to 18 months in prison.
+Nearly every day in central Ohio, people are charged with carrying a concealed weapon.
+Depending on the severity of the allegations, a charge for unlawfully carrying a concealed weapon can range from a minor misdemeanor punishable by a $150 fine to a fourth-degree felony punishable by up to 18 months in prison.

 If you are convicted of carrying a concealed weapon, additional potential issues include:

 - Maintaining your current employment